livebg/smailer/README.md

 ### Sending mails

-The emails which have been placed in the queue previously, have to be sent out at some point.
+The emails which have already been placed in the send queue, have to be sent out at some point.
 This can be done for example with a Rake task which is run periodically via a Cron daemon.
-Here's an example Rake task:
+Here's an example Rake task you could use:

 	# lib/tasks/smailer.rake
 	namespace :smailer do